Koha-Community/kohadocs/source/webservices.rst

 Versioned RESTful API Effort
 ----------------------------

-There is an ongoing effort to converge the API's above into a single versioned set of modern RESTful endpoints documented using the OpenAPI standard and available by default under https://YOURKOHACATALOG/api/v1/
+There is an ongoing effort to converge the APIs above into a single versioned set of modern RESTful endpoints documented using the OpenAPI standard and available by default under https://YOURKOHACATALOG/api/v1/